nextmv-io/community-apps/price-optimization-ampl/README.md

 (MIP) using the AMPL Python package [amplpy][amplpy].
 We were inspired by the [Avocado Price Optimization][gurobi-blog]] blog post published by Gurobi.

-In this problem, we aim to optimize both the price and quantity of a product shipped to a set of regions.
+In this problem, we aim to optimize both the price and quantity (in millions) of a product shipped to a set of regions.
 The revenue in each region is determined by the sales volume and the price of the product.
 The sales volume is influenced by the price and it cannot exceed the quantity of the product supplied to the region.

 The cost of supplying a product to each region includes the cost of waste (unsold products) and the cost of transport.